Planning-nl/vue3-i18n/README.md

 The patch object allows an existing translator set to be *patched* with additions and changes using a translations object of the same structure.

-This usually leads to less code and a more readable syntax than changing the raw object manually.
+This usually leads to less and better readable code than changing the raw object manually.

 `patch` iterates over both the translations object recursively, and merges the locales for the translatable items: